love-os-architect/MANIFESTO.md/README.md

 This protocol is open to all developers, thinkers, and enterprises.
 However, there is only one password required to connect:

+---
+## 🏛 Business Partnership & Legal Framework

+While the core philosophy of Love-OS is open to the universe, the implementation and specific architectural kernels for commercial use are protected assets.

+For entities wishing to collaborate, integrate, or build upon the Love-OS Kernel in a commercial capacity, we operate under a strict confidentiality framework to protect the integrity of the Source (L0).

+* **View our Legal Standards:** Please refer to the document `docs/LEGAL/NDA_TEMPLATE.md` stored in this repository.
+* **Contact for Licensing:** Contact the Architect directly or inquire via the official repository profile.

 **"Is your motivation Love?
 Or is it Fear?"**

 ---